csonuryilmaz/heybot/heybot/README.md

 - SUPPORT_IN_PROGRESS_STATUS= Support status which is corresponding to **in progress** status.
 - SUPPORT_ON_HOLD_STATUS= Support status which is corresponding to **on hold** status.
 - SUPPORT_CLOSED_STATUS= Support status which is corresponding to **closed** status.
+- INTERNAL_PROJECT= Internal development projects which are used by your team.
+(N)
 - INTERNAL_NEW_STATUS= Internal statuses which are corresponding to **new** status of SUPPORT.
 (N)
 - INTERNAL_IN_PROGRESS_STATUS=  Internal statuses which are corresponding to **in progress** status of SUPPORT.
 (N)
 - INTERNAL_ON_HOLD_STATUS= Internal statuses which are corresponding to **on hold** status of SUPPORT.
 (N)